cksystemsteaching/selfie/README.md

 > Spatial isolation

 An emulated machine is the simplest scenario that allows us to explain how virtual memory and context switching is integrated to provide spatial isolation.
 Let us take a look at the code of the procedure `mipster` that implements the `mipster` emulator in selfie.
-The two occurrences of an ellipsis `...` stand for code that is not relevant here and therefore not shown:
+Occurrences of an ellipsis `...` stand for code that is not relevant here and therefore not shown:

 ```c
 uint64_t mipster(uint64_t* to_context) {